Frequently Asked Questions About Out-of-State Endorsements

 Colorado’s version of an ESL endorsement is the Culturally and Linguistically Diverse Educator endorsement.
 This endorsement does not stand alone and you must have the 24 credit hours as we outline in our worksheet, so we will ask you to take and pass a content exam in another content area, so that we may issue you a license with both endorsements.
 Most commonly, applicants will take and pass one of the Colorado-approved content exams in Elementary Education.

 4. I have a middle grades endorsement.
 How does this translate to a Colorado license?

 Colorado issues license with either a Grades K-6 specialization, Grades 7-12 specialization or Grades K-12 specialization.
 If you are an out-of-state applicant with a Grades 4-8 specialization, or something similar, we will give you three options:

 1. Elementary endorsement, which will qualify you for grades K-6.
 If you have a degree in elementary education and have more than three years of continuous licensed teaching experience, you may obtain this endorsement with no content exam.
 Otherwise, you must take one of our approved Colorado content exams in Elementary Education.

 2. Secondary endorsement, which will qualify you for one specific content area, grades 7-12.
 If you pursue this option, we will evaluate your transcripts to see if you meet our standards for the issuance of the secondary endorsement.
 You may refer to the worksheets we use to evaluate applications.
 If you do not meet our coursework standards, you must take one of our approved Colorado content exams.

 3. You can pursue both, which would qualify you for general education grades K-6 and specific content areas for grades 7-12.
 You will need to meet the criteria listed above in order to receive both endorsements.

 In Colorado, a principal is a building leader.
-An administrator is a district leader.
-These programs are distinct from one another and require a specific exam for the area of leadership indicated above.
+An administrator is a district-level leader.
+These programs are distinct from one another and require a different preparation program for each.